oovillagran/Global-Summit-Conference-/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse comunity, especially reviewers guys, they do an excellent job.
-I thank my learning, morning session and standup partners for supporting me.
+I would like to thank Microverse comunity.
+This a support family from all over the world.

+I thank [Creative Commons](https://creativecommons.org/licenses/by-nc/4.0/) who are the owners of the license of [Cindy Shin](https://www.behance.net/adagio07) original design.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 📝 License <a name="license"></a>

 This project is [MIT](LICENSE.md) licensed.

-_NOTE: we recommend using the [MIT license]<a href="LICENSE.md">

 <p align="right">(<a href="#readme-top">back to top</a>)</p>